Seahawks can join elite NFL company with 10th win Sunday

 Of the top four teams on that list, the 49ers had Joe Montana and Steve Young for all of that run, the Patriots had/have Tom Brady, the Colts had Peyton Manning, and the Cowboys of 75-81 had Roger Staubach (for most of it, anyway, and then for the final two seasons Danny White, who may be better than is remembered today).

-The list of the those to do it six teams consists of some of the most memorable teams in NFL history — the Troy Aikman-led Cowboys who won three Super Bowls in four years; the early Tom Landry-era Cowboys who probably should have won more than the one Super Bowl they did; the Dolphins who went 14-0 in 1972; and the Chuck Knox-Rams, who never did get to a Super Bowl, largely for seeming want of an elite QB (and therein is a lesson for another day).
+The list of those to do it six times consists of some of the most memorable teams in NFL history — the Troy Aikman-led Cowboys who won three Super Bowls in four years; the early Tom Landry-era Cowboys who probably should have won more than the one Super Bowl they did; the Dolphins who went 14-0 in 1972; and Chuck Knox’s Rams, who never did get to a Super Bowl, largely for seeming want of an elite QB (and therein is a lesson for another day).

 Even the list of those to do it five times has some really memorable teams on it — the Mike Ditka-Bears, the Steel Curtain Pittsburgh teams that won four Super Bowls in six years overall, and the Joe Gibbs-era Washington teams that were part of winning three Super Bowls in nine seasons.
 Also included in the list of those to do it five times are two Philadelphia teams that combined to get to just one Super Bowl without a win (and illustrating well why Eagles’ fans have so much apparent angst).